Need to talk? Call 1800 882 436.

 Can having an STI affect my pregnancy?

 If you are pregnant, or wanting to become pregnant, you should ask your doctor to test you for STIs, even if you have tested in the past.
-If you have concerns about this, discuss them with your doctor, or a health professional at your local sexual health clinic.
+If you have concerns about getting tested, discuss them with your doctor, or another health professional.

 How can STIs affect my baby?

-STIs can pose significant health risks to unborn babies.
+STIs can increase health risks for unborn babies.
 These include:

 Getting regular medical care during your pregnancy and discussing any concerns you have regarding STIs with your doctor or midwife help reduce the risk of problems caused by STIs during your pregnancy.